Eni presses ahead with gas hunt for Europe as profits soar - NewsBreak

 Eni presses ahead with gas hunt for Europe as profits soar

-MILAN (Reuters) -Eni will press ahead with plans to find alternative gas supplies following Russia’s invasion of Ukraine after first-quarter profits soared above expectations on booming prices.
+MILAN, April 29 (Reuters) - Eni (ENI.MI) will press ahead with plans to find alternative gas supplies following Russia's invasion of Ukraine after first-quarter profits soared above expectations on booming prices.

 The Italian energy group is looking to use its presence in Africa to provide 14 trillion cubic feet of extra gas and more liquefied natural gas (LNG) to help Europe cut its reliance on Russian supplies.